MARQUETTE PARK COMPOSER'S WORKSHOP

 His role lies somewhere between artist-in-residence, band director, repairman, facilitator, and adjunct lecturer.

-As the Director, he currently teaches beginning-to-intermediate lessons on the clarinet family, the saxophones, trumpet, trombone, baritone, tuba, piano, guitar, bass guitar, and drumset.
+As the Director, he currently teaches beginning-to-intermediate lessons on the clarinet family,

 ---------------------------------------------------------------------------------------------------------------------